Optimizing performance of quantum operations with non-Markovian decoherence: the tortoise or the hare?

 It is interesting to compare the optimized results with those for the protocols which are optimal for unitary dynamics in the closed system~\cite{hegerfeldt_driving_2013}, denoted ``Control B'', which we used as the starting point for the optimization.
 These protocols can be understood by noting that for unitary dynamics one can achieve the state transfer with infidelity zero by setting $h_x$=0 and requiring an area $\pi$ for the time integral of the field $h_z(t)$.
 Such a protocol is optimal if it satisfies the constraint $|h_z(t)|< h_z^{\mathrm{max}}$ for all times, which is possible when $T$ is greater than the speed limit time $T_0=\pi/ h_z^{\mathrm{max}}$ (which saturates both the Mandelstam-Tamm and Margolus-Levitin bounds~\cite{deffner_quantum_2017}).
 Among protocols satisfying the above condition, we choose $h_z(t)=\pi/T$.
 For $T<T_0$ the state transfer is not fully achievable and the optimal protocol is that with $h_z(t)=\pm h_z^{\mathrm{max}}$.
 Thus, in both regimes, we have an optimal protocol with constant fields.
 As can be seen in Fig.~\ref{fig:fidelity}(a), the infidelity of this protocol (Control B) for the unitary dynamics smoothly decreases as the duration $T$ increases from zero, before saturating at zero for $T>T_0$.
 Applying this same protocol in the open system gives a similar overall behavior, with the key difference being that the saturated value of the infidelity at large $T$ is now non-zero.
-This behavior differs from that with Markovian decoherence, where slower processes would be expected to produce higher infidelity, i.e. growing with $T$.
+This behavior differs from that obtained for this control in a Markovian model with a constant decoherence rate, where slower processes produce higher infidelity, i.e. growing with $T$.
 In the ``Control B'' protocol, we have $h_z(t)=h_z$ and $h_x=0$, so that the model is the exactly solvable independent-boson model~\cite{mahan_many-particle_2013,viola_dynamical_1999}, which has non-Markovian decoherence.
 The constant infidelity for $T>T_0$ comes from the decoherence function of the independent-boson model, which approaches a non-zero constant for times $T\gg \tau_b\sim 1/\omega_c$.

+Figure~\ref{fig:fidelity} shows that the optimization increases the performance for all process durations, as one would expect, but the increase becomes marked when $T>T_0$.
+This is because the fidelity in this regime is limited not by the distance to the target state and the speed of unitary evolution under $H_S$, but by the decoherence and dissipation produced by the bath.
+The improved fidelity thus corresponds to suppressing decoherence.